alexcaselli/Text-Generation-Using-RNN/README.md

 This project uses TensorFlow and LSTM cells to train a rcurrent model able to generate sentences in plain English.

-The same model can be used to learn from your exported Telegram conversations given a preprocessing function available in this repository.
+The same model can be used to learn from your Json exported Telegram conversations given a preprocessing function available in this repository which cast the Json formatted chat to the plain txt version.